-At DMA, we've made it a best practice to have a discovery call with our design team present, we take careful notes, distribute them to our clients and members of the team at DMA to ensure that deadlines and objectives are being met.
-In the instance a project goes off course for any reason, we are able to get back on track quickly with our clients with honest conversations and a lot of transparency.
+At DMA, we’ve made it a best practice to have a discovery call with our design team present, we take careful notes, and distribute them to our clients and members of the team at DMA to ensure that deadlines and objectives are being met.
+In the instance a project goes off course for any reason, we can get back on track quickly with our clients with honest conversations and a lot of transparency.

 “How would you describe your ideal work setting?”